Mötley Crüe: Godsmack

-The feud between alternative metal band Godsmack and Mötley Crüe stems from the two sides clashing after Godsmack was hired as one of several supporting acts for Mötley Crüe during the band's 2009 Crüe Fest 2 tour.
-Godsmack frontman Sully Erna and drummer Shannon Larkin have claimed the feud originated from Mötley Crüe's treatment of the support bands on tour, particularly Godsmack's fans who allegedly often left venues early following their own performance.
+Alternative metal band Godsmack feuded with Mötley Crüe when Godsmack was hired as one of the supporting acts for the 2009 Crüe Fest 2 tour.
+Godsmack frontman Sully Erna and drummer Shannon Larkin claimed the feud originated from Mötley Crüe's treatment of the support bands on tour, particularly Godsmack's fans who allegedly often left venues early following their own performance.
 Larkin recalls in a 2011 interview with Loudwire: "Mötley Crüe's security were real weird with our guests getting backstage, like our guests might want to look at Mötley Crüe.
 Our guests were there to see us and they didn't care a shit about Mötley Crüe.
 Mötley Crüe is a legendary band that we all respect.
 When I was 17, I had 'Shout at the Devil' but it just kind of fronted us a little that they would think that our guests would be star-struck over them.
 So, that's where the bad blood came from."
-Erna allegedly penned the 2010 track "Cryin' Like a Bitch" about Sixx in regards to his behavior towards Godsmack during the tour, though Shannon Larkin claims the song was written about former San Diego Chargers quarterback Philip Rivers.
-Sixx continued in a war of insults with the band as he alleged that Godsmack had asked to appear on his radio show multiple times, due to initial allegations of it being written as a diss track aimed at Sixx.
-During a 2015 appearance on the "Jasta Show" (hosted by Hatebreed frontman Jamey Jasta), Erna would attack Sixx further by calling Sixx an "old, fat, washed-up has-been".
-Erna continued the tirade by even challenging Sixx to a fight, claiming: "I'll say it straight out: I've never met a bigger fucking dick in my life than Nikki Sixx.
+Erna allegedly penned the 2010 track "Cryin' Like a Bitch" about Sixx's behavior towards Godsmack during the tour, though Shannon Larkin claims the song was written about former San Diego Chargers quarterback Philip Rivers.
+Due to the claim of a diss track aimed at him, Sixx insulted Godsmack and alleged that they had asked to appear on his radio show multiple times.
+During a 2015 appearance on The Jasta Show (hosted by Hatebreed frontman Jamey Jasta), Erna called Sixx an "old, fat, washed-up has-been" and challenged Sixx to a fight, claiming: "I'll say it straight out: I've never met a bigger fucking dick in my life than Nikki Sixx.
 He's a douchebag.
 He's straight-up a fucking douche, and I don't give a fuck what he says.
 He knows exactly where I am, and he knows exactly how he can find me anytime that motherfucker has the balls to come and look me up".
 Sixx responded to Erna's comments on a Facebook livestream, calling him a "baby".
 Sixx would claim the band would refuse any future festival dates if they were booked on the same bill as Godsmack.